billypom/200-lounge.com/public/rules/en.md

 If there is an issue with your command, our Discord bot should inform you of what is causing the error.

-2. Any penalties that occurred during the match must also be stated by the reporter posting the table.
+2. Any penalties accumulated during the match must be stated by the reporter submitting the table, after the table has been posted in the results channel

 3. Room hosts are responsible for taking screenshots of results.
-If an event fails to have a screenshot or table created within 30 minutes of the last race, the host of the room will receive *-100 MMR* and a *strike*.
+If an event fails to have a screenshot or table created within 30 minutes of the last race, the match will not count and the host of the room will receive *-100 MMR* and a *strike*.

 4. Only certain people will be given access to the results channels in order to prevent spam.
 If you want to become a reporter, look in the [#self-roles](https://discord.gg/uR3rRzsjhk "Discord invite") channel in the Discord server

 ## VIII.
 STRIKE SYSTEM {#viii-strike-system}
 ______________
+1. Strikes expire after 30 days.

+2. Players have a limit of 3 strikes.

-1. Players who receive MMR penalties for quitting matches, lap-trolling, joining the room late, or teaming will receive a strike.
-Strikes expire after 30 days.
-Players have a limit of three strikes.
+3. Players who receive MMR penalties for quitting matches, lap-trolling, joining the room late, teaming, or any of the offenses listed in above sections will receive a strike.

-2. Players who reach the 3 strike limit will be banned from Lounge for 1 week.
+4. Players who reach the 3 strike limit will be banned from Lounge for 1 week.
 Each time the strike limit is reached, the ban will increase by an additional week.

 ## IX.
 SQUAD QUEUE {#ix-squad-queue}
 ______________